dhrumilp15/cctime/README.md

 This proved to take a surprising amount of time, requiring _a LOT_ of debugging.
 A surprising amount for such a simple task...

 However, I learned a lot about good design, especially SRP (Single Responsibility Principle).
 It felt like overkill for this task and was the cause of a lot of struggle because I implemented it incorrectly at first.

+## Maze App

+This app generates a random maze on each button press!

+Check it out in /cc_maze

+## Other Work For CCExtractor

+The other work I've done for CCExtractor lives here:

+- [Unit Converter](https://github.com/dhrumilp15/UnitConverter) is a unit converter! (as the name suggests hehe)
+- [Qui Qui (Who - Who)](https://github.com/dhrumilp15/quiqui) is a who-is-who app developed completely in flutter!